 These cute little honey bee cupcakes are almost too pretty to eat!
 The perfect moist honey vanilla cupcakes and honey buttercream frosting recipe to celebrate warm weather and sunshine!
-This recipe makes 12!

 These honey cupcakes are so soft and moist that they practically melt in your mouth!
 The buttercream is so soft, rich and flavorful that it pairs great with the cake.